alsora/ros2-code-examples/build_ros2_packages.md

  - The `log` directory contains various logging information about each colcon invocation.

-To use the executables and libraries you need to e.g. add the install/bin directory to your path.
+To use the executables and libraries with the command line interface you need to source the install directory.

-    . install/local_setup.bash
+    $ . install/local_setup.bash

 ## Tips